numinit/nixpkcs/README.md

 ### Example

-Since a Nix config speaks a thousand words, here's an example one.
+Since a Nix config speaks a thousand words, here are examples for both Yubikey and TPM.

-Examples for TPM2 are upcoming.
+The Yubikey-specific config parts are commented below.

 ```nix
 nixpkcs = {